bigbluebutton/bbb-install/README.md

 # bbb-install

-To help you set up a BigBlueButton server, `bbb-install.sh` is a shell script that automates the [step-by-step instructions for installing and configuring a BigBlueButton 2.2 server](http://docs.bigbluebutton.org/2.2/install.html).
+To help you set up a BigBlueButton server (or upgrade an existing one), `bbb-install.sh` is a shell script that automates the [step-by-step instructions for installing and configuring a BigBlueButton 2.2 server](http://docs.bigbluebutton.org/2.2/install.html).
 In many cases, `bbb-install.sh` can fully install and configure your BigBlueButton server, making it ready to use in under 30 minutes (depending on your server's internet speed to download and install packages).

 For example, to install the latest build of BigBlueButton 2.2 on a new 64-bit Ubuntu 16.04 server with a public IP address, a hostname (such as `bbb.example.com`) that resolves to the public IP address, and an email address (such as `info@example.com`), log into your new server via SSH and run the following command as root.